ancod3r/TodoList/README.md

 # TodoList Web Application

-Add todos, Update, Delete and Strikethrough todos.
+Todolist Web Application.
+Project made using NodeJS, Express, GraphQL, Apollo-Client, React, Sequelize ORM and MySQL, Here you can  Add todos, Update, Delete and Strikethrough todos,  All data are stored in MySQL Database for Persistence.